-What is an EntrePass?The Entrepreneur Pass (EntrePass) scheme is designed for foreign entrepreneurs who wish to start a business and relocate to Singapore.
+What is an EntrePass?The Entrepreneur Pass (EntrePass) scheme is designed for foreign serial entrepreneurs, high calibre innovators or experienced investors who wish to start a business and relocate to Singapore.
 The scheme is part of Singapore’s plan to attract talent to the country and to become a regional business hub.

 How do I qualify for an EntrePass?To qualify for an EntrePass, you need to:

 - Be 21 years old and above, with relevant qualifications and experience